intoxstudio/restrict-user-access/readme.txt

 = User still able to edit restricted content in Admin Dashboard? =

 Capabilities and Access Conditions serve different purposes and are not combined.
 Access Conditions are applied only to the frontend, while capabilities work throughout the site (both Admin Dashboard and frontend).

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/restrict-user-access)

 = I have other questions, can you help? =